MikeRalphson/github-pages-preview/README.md

 which translates as:

-- `log.level`: the level used by [Bunyan](https://github.com/trentm/node-bunyan), the logger used by JekyllJS
+- `log.level`: the level used by [Bunyan](https://github.com/trentm/node-bunyan), the logger used by GitHub-Pages-Preview
 - `src.path`: the full path to the folder containing your Jekyll site (i.e. where *_layouts/* and *_posts/* live)
 - `src.404`: the path for the file to serve as the 404 page, if you have one
 - `meta.keywords`: the default meta keywords to add to each page if the page doesn't specify any.
 Set to null or leave out to ignore this